gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/features/media-item-processing.md

 }
 ```

-If you would prefer to let WordPress handle serving images for you, you can prevent Gatsby from fetching any images or files with the following plugin options:
+If you would prefer to let WordPress handle serving images for you, you can prevent Gatsby from fetching any images or files with the following plugin options.
+This may also be needed for very large sites to build quickly if you have a lot of files/images in html fields.

 ```js
 {